ischurov/indentml/README.md

 # indentml
 ## General-purpose indent-based markup language

-**indentml** (previously known as MLQQ) is a simple general-purpose indent-based markup language designed to represent tree-like structures in human-readable way.
+**indentml** (previously known as *MLQQ*) is a simple general-purpose indent-based markup language designed to represent tree-like structures in human-readable way.
 It is similar to *YAML* but simpler.

+### Install

+    pip install indentml

+Currently only Python 3 supported.

 ### Code samples